Bernie Sanders 2026: Will He Run for Senate Again?

 The 2028 Complication

-The wildcard in Sanders's 2026 Senate decision is the 2028 presidential cycle.
+The wildcard in Sanders's 2026 Senate decision is the 2028 presidential race cycle.
 Several close associates have indicated that Sanders has not fully ruled out a third presidential run, positioning himself as the only figure with the national progressive infrastructure to challenge what may be an open Democratic primary if Vice President-era figures do not consolidate support.
 A 2028 presidential run and a 2026 Senate run are not mutually exclusive — senators run for president regularly — but the logistical and fundraising demands create tension.

 Vermont's Political Landscape